Post by: Mike Philipps

 2018 PGA Masters Odds

 We will be taking a close look at many Masters competitors today, but first here’s a comparison of the outright betting odds for each of the top twenty betting favourites.
-We begin with three reliable golf bookmakers that accept customers from around the world and then move to three betting sites that accept US customers.
+We begin with three reliable golf bookmakers that accept customers from around the world.

 Masters Odds at UK Online Bookmakers

 Six of the last seven Masters winners have been first-time major winners, coinciding with the run of nine of the last 12 major champions who were also first-time winners.
 That means there are a lot of players to consider, and we’ve broken them up into five categories: The Favorites, Past Masters Champions, Other Major Winners, Veterans Who’ve Been Close and Young Guns.